rawilk/laravel-form-components/docs/components/password.md

 ],
 ```

-**Note:** The icons set here are rendered via the `svg` helper function provided by Blade Heroicons.
+> {note} The icons set here are rendered via the `svg` helper function provided by Blade Heroicons.
 If you are using a different icon set, make sure that helper function exists.

 ## Show Password Toggle